olivedisaster/Project-2/README.md

 # Project-2

+***For Buckley's Code***

+- Please run the first 11 cells, and then scroll down to Buckley's Code and begin running from there.

 *PROJECT TOPIC*
 The goal for this project was to determine if the political landscape of twitter can be analysed for marketing insights.
 Assuming the role of marketing analysts for either a campaign office or politically leaning business, we wanted to see if we could gain useful insights from twitter, such as: